aloha666/Java2021/DWdoc.md

 # Deployment

-Basic SSH knowledge
+### Basic SSH knowledge

-Jar file vs War file
+### Jar file vs War file

-Docker
+Generally, a JAR file contains Java related resources like libraries, classes etc. JAR file is like winzip file except that Jar files are platform independent.
+A WAR file is simply a JAR file but **contains only Web related Java files like Servlets, JSP, HTML**.

+### ?Docker

+Docker is **an open platform for developing, shipping, and running applications**.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+With Docker, you can manage your infrastructure in the same ways you manage your applications.

-image
+### image

+Docker images are read-only templates used to build containers.
+Containers are deployed instances created from those templates.
+Images and containers **are closely related**, and are essential in powering the Docker software platform.

-container
+### container

 # Questions